balena-io/docs/pages/learn/manage/organizations.md

 <img alt="Transfer Ownership" src="/img/common/app/transfer_ownership.png" width="100%">

-### Providing access to multiple applications
+### Granting members access to applications

-With organizations, providing access to individual members or teams becomes a hassle-free process.
-There are mainly three application-level roles that can be assigned, [`Developer`](developer), [`Observer`](observer), and [`Operator`](operator).
-Administrators have the [Owner](owner) role by default for all applications under an organization and are the only ones that can provide access to applications.
+Organization administrators can grant access to applications either directly for individual members or for teams.
+There are three application-level roles that can be assigned, [`Developer`](developer), [`Observer`](observer), and [`Operator`](operator), which grant varying levels of access.
+Administrators are implicitly granted full access to all applications of the organization.

-- **Providing access to members** - Once you are done inviting members, click the username of the member you want to provide access to from the `Members` list.
+- **Granting access to applications for individual members** - Once you are done inviting members, click the username of the member you want to provide access to from the `Members` list.
 When the member's summary page opens, click `Manage applications` to see all applications available under the org.
 From there, click the `Add to applications` button to add the member to one or more applications available under the org with the desired role.

 <img alt="Provide Member Access to Applications" src="/img/common/app/application_access_to_member.png" width="100%">

-- **Providing access to teams** - Once you are done forming a team, navigate to the team, you want to provide access to in the `Organization Teams` tab.
-Next, click the `Manage applications` button on the team page to see all applications available under the org.
+- **Granting access to applications for teams** - Teams and their members can be granted access to specific applications from the `Organization Teams` tab.
+Click the `Manage applications` button on the team page to see all applications available under the org.
 From there, click the `Add applications to team` button to add the team to one or more applications available under the org with the desired roles.
 All members of that team will be provided access to the selected application(s) with the specified role per application.

 <img alt="Provide Team Access to Applications" src="/img/common/app/application_access_to_team.png" width="100%">

-## Users as an organization - hassle-free app sharing

-With organizations being a crucial feature for collaboration, we wanted the same for each individual user too.
-Hence, every user in balenaCloud owns an organization by default named after their username.
-In this **default organization**, all applications and devices are private until **explicitly shared** by the user.

-Default organizations can be used to develop & test applications.
-When ready, these applications can be shared with other members or teams by inviting users to your organization.
-A default organization is no different from any other organization that you can create.
-This way, each user is empowered to collaborate, manage, and work on their fleets securely.

 ### I've got an app.
 How do I collaborate with others?